VPN FOR WHAT

 This VPN protocol is fast and secure at the same time and doesn’t reduce your internet speed.
 I recommend VPN users employ WireGuard for online streaming, gaming, torrenting, and sensitive file sharing.

 It’s also beneficial for accessing public Wi-Fi and bypassing firewalls.
 Travelers should consider using it when visiting countries with strict internet censorship.
-However, I strongly recommend using obfuscated VPN servers in such countries for enhanced privacy and security.
+However, I strongly recommend using obfuscated VPN servers in such countries for enhanced privacy and security and bypassing VPN blocks.

 2- OpenVPN